department-of-veterans-affairs/VA-Micropurchase-Repo/2018-06-06_Governance_ Models_in_Public_and_Private_Sector/Deliverables/skylight_api_governance_research_report.md

 * **Open source &ndash;** The usage of open-source software, tooling, specifications, and processes are helping to deliver on the API vision across the enterprise.
 Web APIs reflect the open-source ethos, and plays well with the delivery of web APIs.
 Encouraging reuse, adoption, and observability is necessary to help APIs succeed.

 APIs are all about doing business on the web.
 The web provides the platform in which any API program will operate.
 When it comes to defining schemas, standards, and common patterns for use across API operations, the web is always the beginning of the conversation.
 While enterprise-defined patterns will always be front and center, the standards used to operate the web should always trump localized definitions, and be given priority whenever possible.
-Don’t reinvent the wheel when it comes to the web &mdash always reuse and implement what’s already known.
+Don’t reinvent the wheel when it comes to the web &mdash; always reuse and implement what’s already known.

 ## Under the influence